-The Department of Industry, Science, Energy and Resources (we/the department) is responsible for administering this grant opportunity on behalf of the Australian Space Agency.
-We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs)1.
+The Department of Industry, Science and Resources (we/the department) is responsible for administering this grant opportunity.
+We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs).

 We have defined key terms used in these guidelines in the glossary at section 14.